Vajalol/VUI/VUI/ROADMAP.md

 3. **Temporary File Cleanup**: Removed all temporary files and directories used during development to streamline the final package.

+4. **Configuration System Redesign**: Shifting from distributed configuration panels to a single, unified configuration system while preserving all functionality.

 ## Next Steps

-The immediate focus is on Phase 5 (Testing, Debugging, and Performance Optimization), with particular attention to:
+The immediate focus is on implementing the Configuration System Overhaul (Phase 4.5), with particular attention to:

-1. Comprehensive error handling without masking issues
-2. Performance testing in various in-game scenarios
-3. Memory usage monitoring and optimization
-4. Final polish of the user interface and experience
+1. Creating a standalone Main GUI that all modules connect to
+2. Consolidating module configuration panels while maintaining all options
+3. Improving the first-time installation experience

-Upon completion of Phase 5, work will begin on Phase 6 to prepare for the initial public release.
+Upon completion of the Configuration System Overhaul, work will continue on Phase 5 (Testing, Debugging, and Performance Optimization).